radgrad/docusaurus2/docs/developers/getting-started/overview.md

 The final onboarding task is to build a simple page.
 This task will get you familiar with the basics of the RadGrad system, its user interface, and internal processing.

-For detailed instructions, please see [Issue 468](https://github.com/radgrad/radgrad2/issues/468).
+For detailed instructions and how to document your outcomes, please see [Issue 468](https://github.com/radgrad/radgrad2/issues/468).